-Now that this simple example works, try going further.
-Enrich the domain model and add extra constraints such as these:
+Now that this simple example works, you can try going further.
+For example, you can enrich the domain model and add extra constraints such as these:

 - Each Process belongs to a Service.
-A computer might crash, so processes running the same service should be assigned to different computers. - Each Computer is located in a Building.
-A building might burn down, so processes of the same services should be assigned to computers in different buildings.
+A computer might crash, so processes running the same service must be assigned to different computers. - Each Computer is located in a Building.
+A building might burn down, so processes of the same services should (or must) be assigned to computers in different buildings.